Diabetes Mellitus Management for Dogs and Cats

 Although diabetes can be controlled with insulin and diet, diabetic animals are more susceptible to other health problems.
-Diabetes can cause an increased incidence of infections (especially bladder infections), slow wound healing, cataracts, gastrointestinal problems, pancreatitis, and nervous system disorders.
+Diabetes can cause an increased incidence of infections (especially bladder), slow wound healing, cataracts, gastrointestinal problems, pancreatitis and nervous system disorders.

 An intact female diabetic should not be bred.
 Neutering is recommended, as it is extremely difficult to control diabetes during pregnancy, and it may cause life-threatening problems.

 The cost for caring for a diabetic pet is an important consideration.
 Of course, the cost will vary somewhat depending on the size of your pet and any additional health problems that may occur.
 The cost of insulin, syringes and periodic blood work will need to be carefully planned.

 Beyond the monetary cost, there is the time commitment required of owners of a diabetic pet.
 Such a commitment may not seem easy, but can be very rewarding for both the pet and the owner.
 Your commitment adds to the quality of your pet’s life and is paid back in years of companionship.

 For more information on this subject, speak to the veterinarian that is treating your pet.